Business Design Initiative

 What sets Rotman apart

 In most universities, the focus is on Design Thinking, typically associated with designers, and located in the engineering faculty, or a design school.
+None have powerfully connected the dots between design and its value to the boardroom.
 At Harvard, for example, design is taught at the school of architecture.
-Even in cases when Design Thinking is applied to business, it is usually at the lower levels of seniority, in service and product design.
-Too often, it becomes a team-building exercise in post it notes, with limited impact.
+Even in cases when Design Thinking is applied to business, it’s use tends to be limited to lower and middle management, and within areas that are typically design-focused such as service design, product design or product management teams.